sarataha/infra/README.md

 GitHub Actions workflow with Terraform formatting, TFLint, Checkov security scanning and OIDC authentication.
 For production, I'd integrate Atlantis for PR-based Terraform workflows with plan/apply automation.

+I'd also add GitOps with ArgoCD or Flux to automate Kubernetes resource deployments from Git instead of manual kubectl commands - this would handle deploying the ExternalSecret manifests and other K8s resources automatically.

 ## State Management

 Uses S3 (`pawapay-terraform-state-<account-id>`) with DynamoDB locking (`pawapay-terraform-locks`).